This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 The Way Ahead Group - A Stroke Club for Bearsden

 Members meet every Thursday in Killermont Parish Church from 1.00 - 3.45 p.m.
 New volunteer drivers and helpers, who are only 'on-duty' one Thursday in the month, are alway welcome.
-For more information contact Mary Munro through the Church Office.
+For more information see here.

 Glasgow City Mission

-Glasgow City Mission helps the most disadvantaged people of Glasgow, initially through its evening drop-in, where a free meal is served, and a wide range of daytime activities.
-Its project workers offer advice and support clients on issues such as housing, finance, job-seeking, health and rehabilitation.
-GCM runs a food bank, a winter night shelter for people living rough and also a children's nursery and family centre in Govan.
-It is firmly believed that only God can turn lives around and is grateful not just for donations or volunteering help but especially for prayer.
-This church tries to give all three.
+Glasgow City Mission helps Glasgow's most disadvantaged people through free meals at its evening drop-in and a range of daytime activities.
+Its project workers advise and support clients personally through issues of housing, finance, job-seeking, health and rehabilitation.
+GCM runs a winter night shelter for rough sleepers and also a children's nursery and family centre in Govan.
+It believes firmly that only God can turn lives around and is therefore grateful not only for donations or volunteering help but especially for prayer.
+The church tries to give all three.

 Contact: Katie Thomson